Wyatt Earp (film): Box office

+Critical reception

-Critical receptionWyatt Earp received mixed to negative reviews from critics.
-Review aggregator Rotten Tomatoes retrospectively gives the film a "rotten" score of 31%, based on 83 reviews, with an average rating of 5.4/10.
+On Rotten Tomatoes the film has a score of 31%, based on 86 reviews, with an average rating of 5.4/10.
 The site's consensus states: "Easy to admire yet difficult to love, Wyatt Earp buries eye-catching direction and an impressive cast in an undisciplined and overlong story."
-On Metacritic, the film has a score of 47 out of 100 based on 20 reviews, indicating “mixed or average reviews.”
+On Metacritic, the film has a score of 47 out of 100 based on 20 reviews, indicating "mixed or average reviews".

 Roger Ebert of the Chicago Sun-Times gave the film 2 out of 4 stars, saying "Wyatt Earp plays as if they took Tombstone and pumped it full of hot air.
 It involves many of the same characters and much of the same story, but little of the tension and drama.
-It's a rambling, unfocused biography of Wyatt Earp (Kevin Costner), starting when he's a kid and following his development from an awkward would-be lawyer into a slick gunslinger.
+It's a rambling, unfocused biography of Wyatt Earp..., starting when he's a kid and following his development from an awkward would-be lawyer into a slick gunslinger.
 This is a long journey, in a three-hour film that needs better pacing."

 Todd McCarthy of Variety praised the cast and production values, but remarked, "If you're going to ask an audience to sit through a three-hour, nine-minute rendition of an oft-told story, it would help to have a strong point of view on your material and an urgent reason to relate it.
 Such is not the case with Wyatt Earp."
-Similarly, Caryn James of The New York Times complimented the film's ambition and effort to portray a more human Wyatt, but still felt that "the film's literal-minded approach to the hero's dark soul is one of its terrible problems.
+Similarly, Caryn James of The New York Times complimented the film's ambition and effort to portray a more human Earp, but still felt that "the film's literal-minded approach to the hero's dark soul is one of its terrible problems.
 'Wyatt Earp' labors to turn this mythic figure into a complex man; instead it makes him a cardboard cutout and his story a creepingly slow one."

 Audiences surveyed by CinemaScore gave the film a grade "B+" on scale of A to F.